 Air India marked the World Environment Day by refraining from using plastic.
 Employees used public transport as well as jute and cloth bags for their needs.
 They also switched off the lights in homes and buildings from 8:30 to 9:30 pm every night.

-Indian Railways too has undertaken use of biofuels and solar energy to reduce diesel use.
+Indian Railways too has undertaken the use of biofuels and solar energy to reduce diesel use.
 Even a slight reduction of diesel would save the railways a huge amount of money – not to mention the tons of diesel which will be conserved.
 All these green initiatives by the Indian government and government agencies will definitely make a difference to making India green and clean.